-Fear of greenwashing should not stop you
+Fear of greenwashing should not stop your sustainability ‘work-in-progress’

 7 Steps to communicate your sustainability practices without greenwashing

 We are, I am sure, all familiar with the term greenwashing (first coined by Jay Westerveld of Greenpeace in 1986 in frustration to hotel towel re-use initiatives), and its reporting by many journalists, including at length by Tom Robbins (2008)1.
 But has its fear all but snuffed out our hopes of communicating sustainability to guests?

 John Swarbrooke, associate dean at University of Plymouth, pointed out in Robbins’ article that “lots of people want to do the right thing, but without any guidance they’ll just throw their hands in the air and stop bothering about responsible travel altogether.”
 That was in 2008.
 Not a promising picture when one remembers that guests account for more than 50% of resource use at accommodation.
 So, our task to reach the Paris Agreement Goals of net zero emissions by 2050 look Everest-like if we don’t seriously engage with guests.